ST10471529/Mealapp/README.md

 3. **Feature 3**: "The app must display the amount of calories from that meal that is provided from the time input which will be benefical to those users who'd want to know how many calories are being consumed."
 4. **Feature 4**: "I'd like the app to provide a resturant that the user can go to have the meal displayed at, depending on the time which was inserted by the user."

-With these features i'd bring to the app, it will improve the app’s usability and make it even more versatile for future users.
+With these features i'd like to bring to the app, it will improve the app’s usability and make it even more versatile for future users.
 ```

 ```